 Diopters are also sometimes used for other reciprocals of distance, particularly radii of curvature and the vergence of optical beams.
-The use was proposed by the French ophthalmologist Ferdinand Monoyer in 1872, based on the previous use of the term dioptrice by Johannes Kepler .
+The use was proposed by the French ophthalmologist Ferdinand Monoyer in 1872, based on the previous use of the term dioptric by Johannes Kepler.

-An additional benefit is that when relatively thin lenses are placed together, their powers add up approximately.
-Therefore, a thin 2 diopter lens placed near a thin 0.5 diopter lens produces almost the same focal length as a 2.5 diopter lens.
+An additional benefit is that their powers add up approximately when relatively thin lenses are placed together.
+Therefore, a light two diopter lens near a thin 0.5 diopter lens produces almost the same focal length as a 2.5 diopter lens.

-Although the diopter is based on the metric international system of units, it has not been included in the standard, so there is no international name or abbreviation for this unit of measure within the international system of units.
+Although the diopter is based on the international metric system of units, it has not been included in the standard, so there is no international name or abbreviation for this unit of measure within the global system of units.

 Series connection of lenses

-The use of lens power has an advantage if the total resistance of a number of lenses placed one behind the other must be calculated, the total power of the lens is equal to the sum of the resistances of the individual lenses (formula of the lens).
+The use of lens power has an advantage if the total resistance of several lenses placed one behind the other must be calculated; the full force of the lens is equal to the sum of the resistances of the individual lenses (formula of the lens).

-This is the reason why ophthalmologists and opticians almost always work with the power of the lens.
+This is why ophthalmologists and opticians almost always work with the power of the lens.

-The diopter (dpt symbol) is a unit of force (“refractive power”) of a lens or mirror.
-A diopter is defined as 1 dpt = 1 m-1.
-The diopter can be considered as a unit derived from the international system of units.
+The diopter (dot symbol) is a unit of force (“refractive power”) of a lens or mirror.
+A diopter is defined as 1 DPT = 1 m-1.
+The diopter can be considered a unit derived from the international system of units.

 An application refers to glasses.
-Suppose someone is myopic and has a lens power of -2.5 dpts for a long time.
-The focal point of your glasses is then 40 cm in front of the lens.
+Suppose someone is myopic and has a lens power of -2.5 pts for a long time.
+The focal point of your mirrors is then 40 cm in front of the lens.

-If you also put presbyoop, you need a positive correction, for example +2 dpt (focal point 50 cm behind the lens).
+If you also put presbyopia, you need a positive correction, for example, +2 DPT (focal point 50 cm behind the lens).

 The total strength of your reading glasses (or the reading portion of a bifocal or multifocal glasses) becomes (-2.5 dpt) + (+2 dpt) = -0.5 dpt.
 If it ages, the reading correction required increases, for example: +3 dpt, so that reading lenses (-2.5 dpt) + (+3 dpt) = +0.5 dpt.